-Bed Desk Armchair Bedside Table Desk Chair Waste Bin Wardrobe Desk Lighting Coffee Table
+Bed Desk Armchair

+Bedside Table Desk Chair Waste Bin

+Wardrobe Desk Lighting Coffee Table

 Chest of Drawers Bookcase

-Inventories are placed in all rooms before the start of the Michaelmas Term.
-They should be checked, signed and returned to the Domus Manager within the first week of occupancy.
-Please note any faults (burns, scratches etc.) on this inventory which are not already listed.
+Inventories are attached to the room licence agreements.
+They should be checked, signed and returned to the Accommodation Officer (Ali Benham, email: accommodation@sel.cam.ac.uk) by the date set out on the room licence agreement.
+Please note any faults (burns, scratches etc.) on the inventory which are not already listed.
 In this way, charges for damage for which you have no responsibility can be avoided.
 Furniture or carpets must not be moved from one room to another, or put in corridors, or moved outside the building, and curtains are not to be taken down.
-Inventory inspections are made at the end of each Term, and whenever the occupancy of a room changes.
+Room and inventory inspections may be undertaken at the end of each Term, or whenever the occupancy of a room changes.
 All students must remember that many other people will have to live in the room after their occupancy and, while the College has a continuing programme of room redecoration and refurbishment, any extra expense caused by damage can only limit the extent of this programme.
 Students will be charged for any redecoration and repair work that is required following their occupancy.